opendesk/winnow/docs/options.md

 }
 ```

-Or more concisely still if you use shorthand syntax for the whole object:
+Or more concisely still you can use shorthand syntax for the whole object:

  ```json
 {